-Kayobe supports configuration of custom Apt repositories via the apt_repositories variable in etc/kayobe/apt.yml since the Yoga release.
+Kayobe supports configuration of custom Apt repositories via the apt\repositories variable in etc/kayobe/apt.yml since the Yoga release.
 The format is a list, with each item mapping to a dict/map with the following items:

-- types: whitespace-separated list of repository types, e.g. deb or deb-src (optional, default is deb) - url: URL of the repository - suites: whitespace-separated list of suites, e.g. jammy (optional, default is ansible_facts. distribution_release) - components: whitespace-separated list of components, e.g. main (optional, default is main) - signed_by: whitespace-separated list of names of GPG keyring files in apt_keys_path (optional, default is unset) - architecture: whitespace-separated list of architectures that will be used (optional, default is unset)
+- types: whitespace-separated list of repository types, e.g. deb or deb-src (optional, default is deb) - url: URL of the repository - suites: whitespace-separated list of suites, e.g. focal (optional, default is ansible\facts. distribution\release) - components: whitespace-separated list of components, e.g. main (optional, default is main) - signed\by: whitespace-separated list of names of GPG keyring files in apt\keys\path (optional, default is unset) - architecture: whitespace-separated list of architectures that will be used (optional, default is unset)

-The default of apt_repositories is an empty list.
+The default of apt\repositories is an empty list.